halaxa/json-machine/README.md

 <a name="available-decoders"></a>
 ### Available decoders
 - **`ExtJsonDecoder`** - **Default.** Uses `json_decode` to decode keys and values.
-Constructor takes the same params as `json_decode`.
+Constructor takes the same parameters as `json_decode`.

 - **`PassThruDecoder`** - uses `json_decode` to decode keys but returns values as pure JSON strings.
 Useful when you want to parse a JSON item with something else directly in the foreach and don't want to implement `JsonMachine\JsonDecoder\Decoder`.
-Constructor takes the same params as `json_decode`.
+Constructor has the same parameters as `json_decode`.
 Example:
 ```php
 <?php